thanks4opensource/rosegarden-fork/README.md

   could/would be ignored by the rare user who fluently plays MIDI drums on piano keyboard (or other instrument) via muscle memory that bass drum is pitch B1, snare is D2, low wood block F5, etc.
+* Optional "smooth scrolling" mode in matrix editor: Time cursor stays fixed at 1/4 way from left (earliest time) of window and notes scroll right-to-left across it during playback.
+Avoids current "jump" when moving cursor gets close to right side of window and entire display redraws (moved to the left), requiring visual refocus/reorientation.
+(Yes, just like turning the page with printed sheet music, but we are no longer limited by 600 year old Gutenberg technology.)
+* Add `--stderr` commandline option.
+If not set, no output to stderr/stdout except fatal errors output immediately before program self-abort.
+Regardless, all warning and information messages instead/also to new Qt text viewer widget/window, viewable via new main window "Info" icon/button (added to "Open in Matrix Editor", "Open in Notation Editor", etc. group) or via new "View -> Windows -> ..." menu (currently missing, editors/viewers only accessable via icon/buttons or accelerator keybindings).
+Info viewer widget/window includes "Clear" button to remove already-viewed messages.
+* Non-uniform matrix editor horizontal scaling: Have minimum width for e.g. quarter notes, possibly same as vertical spacing of pitches, so are "square".
+If measure contains only quarter and/or longer (half, whole) notes, display as 4x quarter note width.
+If has shorter notes (eighth and/or below), scale horizontally so shortest note is same width as canonical measure's quarter note.
+  Similar to standard notation (and notation editor).